-It is expected that operating expenses, interest costs, and other working capital will generally be paid out of operating cash flows, with varying levels of residual cash available for capital expenditures and dividend payments.
+It is expected that operating expenses, interest costs, and other working capital will generally be paid out of operating cash flows, with varying levels of residual cash available for capital expenditures and/or dividend payments.
 Cash flow is also required to fund capital expenditure programs; pre-development capital costs; regulated deferral accounts, and those regulatory mechanisms that capture revenue shortfalls and incremental costs incurred beyond the control of the Corporation; and investments in DSM and natural gas for transportation programs under the Greenhouse Gas Reductions Regulations.
-Funding requirements are expected to be financed from a combination of cash flow from operations, borrowings under the credit facility, equity injections from FHI, and long-term debenture issuances in accordance with the deemed regulatory capital structure approved by the BCUC.
-During the third quarter of 2023, as a result of the GCOC Stage 1 Decision discussed in the "Regulation" section of this MD&A, the approved deemed equity component of capital structure was updated from 38.5 per cent to 45 per cent, and the approved debt component of capital structure was updated from 61.5 per cent to 55 per cent, both effective as of January 1, 2023.
-There were no financing activities during the quarter related to the GCOC Stage 1 Decision.
-In late September 2023, FEI filed a Compliance Filing which included a proposal to refinance the capital structure in either the fourth quarter of 2023 or first quarter of 2024.
+Funding requirements are expected to be financed from a combination of cash flow from operations, borrowings under the credit facility, equity injections from FHI, and long-term debenture issuances in accordance with the deemed regulatory capital structure approved by the BCUC of 45 per cent equity and 55 per cent debt.